OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 -----------------------------------------

-Some users might have a need or a wish to split their suricata.yaml file in to seperate files, this is available vis the 'include' and '!include' keyword.
+Some users might have a need or a wish to split their suricata.yaml file in to separate files, this is available vis the 'include' and '!include' keyword.
 The first example is of taking the contents of the outputs section and storing them in outputs.yaml